China steelmaking ingredients fall on muted steel demand

-BEIJING, Dec 27 (Reuters) - Chinese steelmaking raw materials fell on Monday as demand remained weak, with coking coal and coke prices tumbling about 4%, while benchmark iron ore futures slipped after logging gains last week.
+BEIJING, Dec 27 (Reuters) - Chinese steelmaking raw materials fell on Monday as demand remained weak, with coking coal and coke prices tumbling more than 4%, while benchmark iron ore futures slipped after logging gains last week.

 Weekly steel production at China's major steel firms stood at 8.9 million tonnes last week, down 2.5% from a week earlier, data from Mysteel consultancy showed.

-With crude steel production control policy likely to be continued in the mid- and long-term, coking coal prices have further room to decline and coke demand will be hard to recover to high levels, said the note.
+With the crude steel production control policy likely to be continued in the mid- and long-term, coking coal prices have further room to decline and coke demand will be hard to recover to high levels, SinoSteel Futures said.

-Coke futures on the Dalian exchange DCJcv1 declined 4.1% to 3,002 yuan a tonne, after shedding 4.8% earlier during the session.
+Coke futures on the Dalian exchange DCJcv1 closed down 6.2% at 2,936 yuan a tonne.
+They shed as much as 6.8% earlier in the session.

-Benchmark iron ore DCIOcv1 dropped 1.9% to 693 per tonne, reversing the gains in both the futures and the spot market last Friday.
+Benchmark iron ore DCIOcv1 dropped 3.3% to 683 yuan per tonne, reversing the gains in both the futures and the spot market last Friday.
 Spot prices of 62% iron ore for delivery to China SH-CCN-IRNOR62 rose $2.5 to $127.5 a tonne on Friday, according to SteelHome consultancy.

 Steel prices on the Shanghai Futures Exchange were mixed.

-Shanghai stainless steel futures SHSScv1, for February delivery, jumped 1.2% to 16,895 yuan a tonne.
+Shanghai stainless steel futures SHSScv1, for February delivery, inched 0.1% higher to 16,720 yuan a tonne.

+Profits earned by China's industrial firms rose 9% on an annual basis in November, slowing down from a 24.6% growth in October, data from the statistics bureau showed.

-(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Vinay Dwivedi)
+(Reporting by Min Zhang in Beijing and Enrico Dela Cruz in Manila; Editing by Vinay Dwivedi and Subhranshu Sahu)

 ((min.zhang@thomsonreuters.com; (8610) 5669-2105;))